 Spooky season is upon us!
 Whether you're going out to a Halloween party or dressing up with the kids at home, All Hallows Eve is the perfect time to go big with your make-up.

-Glitter: trick or treat?
-Of course, it seems like a great idea when you’re getting made up as a Mexican Day of the Dead sugar skull/unicorn/Disney princess for Halloween and dousing yourself liberally with the sparkly stuff.
+But when it comes to costume makeup, is glitter a trick or treat?
+Of course, it seems like a great idea when you’re getting made up as a sparkly unicorn or shimmering skull, dousing yourself liberally with the sparkly stuff.

-But the next day – or even months later, when you’re still finding tiny shiny specks on your clothes, furniture and pets – it’s the stuff of nightmares.
+The next day, however, when you’re still finding tiny shiny specks on your clothes, furniture and pets – it’s the stuff of nightmares.